 The ancient trees were discovered by accident in the 1980s.
 University of Arkansas professor David Stahle was exploring the relationship between tree growth rings and climate.
 His work led him to the Black River in southeast North Carolina.

 Using an increment borer, essentially a hollow tube that takes a small cross section of a tree without harming it, he counted growth rings of Black River bald cypress.
-Many of the trees are more than 500 years old.
-The oldest identified tree, scientifically labeled BLK69 and locally known as Methuselah, dates back to 364 AD.
-Stahle suspects other trees in the area are older, though core rot prevents his team from determining their exact age.
+Many of the trees are more than 1,000 years old, with the oldest dating back to 605 BC.

 The Nature Conservancy protected and manages the Three Sisters swamp where these ancient giants grow.